-The Lauderdale Center for Student Health and Counseling (Health & Counseling) at SUNY Geneseo provides primary physical and psychological care to all currently-enrolled Geneseo students.
+The Department of Student Health and Counseling at SUNY Geneseo provides primary physical and psychological care to all currently-enrolled Geneseo students.
 Geneseo students can visit Health & Counseling for a variety of health related issues.
 These include physical, emotional, sexual and nutritional health concerns, along with a variety of opportunities to learn about ways to maintain a healthy lifestyle.
 These services are delivered by licensed health care professionals who are dedicated to meeting the specific needs of college students.
 Health & Counseling follows ethical and practice guidelines mandated by New York State, the Accreditation Association for Ambulatory Health Care, Inc., the American College Health Association and the American Psychological Association.

-Health Services offers physical exams, diagnosis and treatment of health problems common to college students, management of chronic conditions and consultation on health issues.
-Additional services include a self-care center, allergy clinic, the Sexual Health Clinic, and nutritional counseling.
-Health Services dispenses many prescription and over-the-counter medications.
-Like primary care providers, Health Services staff may refer students off-campus for more specialized diagnostic services (including x-ray) or treatment.
-Health Services does not take the place of a hospital or emergency room in the case of a potentially life-threatening condition.
-We also believe there is more to creating a healthy campus than just taking care of sick students, and wellness programs and health consumer education are offered by our providers and through the Office of Health Promotion.
-Located in the Lauderdale Health Center, Health Services is open Monday – Thursday 8 a.m. – 7 p.m., Friday 8 a.m. – 6 p.m.
-Telephone consultation with a registered nurse is available any time Health Services is closed by calling (585) 245-5736.
-To schedule appointments students should call (585) 245-5736.
+Health Services offers physical examinations, diagnosis and treatment of health problems common to college students, management of chronic conditions, and consultation on health issues.
+Additional services include a self care center, a Sexual Health clinic, nutrition counseling, and Trillium Health services for LGBTQ health needs, PEP and PrEP.
+Health Services dispenses many prescription and over the counter medications.
+Like primary care providers, health Services staff may refer students off-campus for specialized diagnostic service, (including x-ray) or treatment.
+Health Services does not take the palace of an emergency room in the case of a life threatening condition.
+We believe that there is more to a healthy campus than just taking care of sick students.
+Wellness programs and health consumer education are offered through our providers and the Office of Health promotion.
+With 2 locations, the Lauderdale Health Center located in North Village, and the South Village Health Center located in Onondaga Hall, we are open 8am to 5pm Monday through Friday.
+Telephone consultation is available with a registered nurse and time the Health Centers are closed by calling 585-245-5736 and waiting to be connected to our contracted provider.
+To schedule appointments you can web book through your online health portal, or call 585-245-5736.

 Medical History and Immunization Requirements